buy the book ribbon

 v |

-An Alternative For Managing Test Database Content: Talking Directly to the DB
+An Alternative for Managing Test Database Content: Talking Directly to the Database

-An alternative way of managing database content inside Docker, or on a server, would be to talk directly to the DB
+An alternative way of managing database content inside Docker, or on a server, would be to talk directly to the database.

-Since we’re using SQLite, that involves writing to the file directly, This can be fiddly to get right, because when we’re running inside Django’s test runner, Django takes over test database creation, so you end up having to write raw SQL and manage your connections to the database directly.
+Because we’re using SQLite, that involves writing to the file directly.
+This can be fiddly to get right, because when we’re running inside Django’s test runner, Django takes over the test database creation, so you end up having to write raw SQL and manage your connections to the database directly.

-There are also some tricky interactions with the filesystem mounts and Docker, as well as needing to have the SECRET_KEY env var set to the same value as on the server.
+There are also some tricky interactions with the filesystem mounts and Docker, as well as the need to have the SECRET_KEY env var set to the same value as on the server.

 Testing the Management Command

-In any case, let’s see if it works.
+In any case, let’s see if this whole rickety pipeline works.
 First, locally, to check that we didn’t break anything:

 $ python src/manage.py test functional_tests.test_my_lists